SHOOTING THE BLACK POWDER REVOLVER

 When you have all the chambers loaded, regardless of what method you used, here's what you do next:

-Smear a small amount of Crisco, Bore Butter, Spit Ball, lard, tallow or a similar kind of grease on the tip your index finger and then wipe it across the top of a chamber so as to leave a small (and I mean SMALL) amount of grease clinging to the sides of the chamber.
+Smear a small AND I MEAN A SMALL amount of beeswax blended with Crisco, Bore Butter, Spit Ball, lard, tallow or a similar kind of grease on the tip your index finger and then wipe it across the top of a chamber so as to leave a small (and I mean SMALL) amount of grease clinging to the sides of the chamber.
+Use shooting grease not blended with beeswax only in cool/cold weather and only if you are sure it won't get runny inside the chambers.
 Do this until all six chambers are "lubed" in this manner.
-Note: If you use too much grease, it will get past the spacer and contaminate the powder when the ball is rammed down and the resulting shot might be weak.
-If you notice that your last shot was very weak (a quiet 'pop'), stop shooting and check the barrel to insure that a bullet isn't stuck in there.
-Next time you load, use quite a bit less grease.
-If you don't use quite enough grease, fouling will slowly build up, but you can experiment with that.
-You will have to experiment a bit to find just the right amount of grease to use.
-By no means use the same amount of grease between the wad and the bullet as people use when they plaster grease over a loaded cylinder.
-It is probably best to start out with too little grease than with too much.
+Note: If you use too much grease, it will get past the spacer and contaminate the powder when the ball is rammed down and you might get a misfire or the resulting shot might be weak.
+I write more about this later, but for now, watch out how much grease you use and how runny it is.

 Speaking of rammer force, it has come to my attention that one of the factors (besides overloading) that causes brass framed revolvers to become loose over time is stress from excessive rammer force due to using oversized slugs, unchamfered chamber mouths and squeezing too hard on a loaded slug.
 If you have a brass framed revolver, I suggest you be mindful of the rammer force you are applying and do whatever you can to minimize it.